Today in Middle Eastern history: Saladin takes Jerusalem (1187)

 Contrary to the film, Balian and Saladin actually knew each other before they met outside the walls of Jerusalem.
-After Hattin (also contrary to the film, Balian was present at that battle), Balian fled to Tyre, and while he was there he asked Saladin for permission to retrieve his wife—Maria Comnena, the widow of former King Amalric I (d.
+After Hattin, Balian fled to Tyre, and while he was there he asked Saladin for permission to retrieve his wife—Maria Comnena, the widow of former King Amalric I (d.
 1174)—from Jerusalem.
 Saladin agreed in return for Balian’s promise not to raise arms against him.
 But when Balian got to the city, the leaderless inhabitants begged him to stay and organize the defense, so Balian went to Saladin again and asked to be released from his promise.
 Balian must have asked nicely, because not only did Saladin agree, but he had Balian’s wife, their children, and their household servants all safely taken out of Jerusalem and delivered to Tripoli.

 Saladin’s army bashed itself against the walls for almost 10 days but was unable to get past them, despite having brought massive siege machinery with it.
 In the meantime, it suffered considerably higher casualties than the defenders.
 On September 29, Saladin had part of the wall mined and then sent his army into the breach, but the opposing sides fought to a stalemate.
 However, by this point the Crusader numbers were dwindling and there was no hope of reinforcement.
 When Balian rode out for his parley with Saladin, with clergy and women engaged in communal prayer throughout Jerusalem, he was simply out of men to defend the city.
-I don’t want to say that Balian was bluffing Saladin, because the threats he made were things even a diminished Christian garrison could have accomplished, but if the Muslims had managed to collapse another section of the wall it seems doubtful that Balian and his garrison could have fought them off again.
+I don’t want to say that Balian was bluffing Saladin, because even the diminished Christian garrison could have trashed the city and the Islamic holy sites while Saladin watched helplessly from afar, but if the Muslims had managed to collapse another section of the wall it seems doubtful that Balian and his men could have fought them off again.

-As I said above, the notion that the defeated Christians were given “safe passage” out of Muslim lands somewhat belies the fact that they had to pay for that safe passage, at the price of 10 dinars a piece.
-This was a sum that many simply couldn’t meet, and as many as 15,000 were sold into slavery.
+As I said above, the Hollywood ending that the defeated Christians were all given “safe passage” out of Muslim lands belies the reality that they had to pay for that safe passage, at the price of 10 dinars a piece.
+This was a sum that many simply couldn’t meet, and as many as 15,000 inhabitants of the city were sold into slavery.
 But many of the siege’s wealthier participants made some efforts to free those who couldn’t afford their own ransom.
-Balian was able to arrange a 30,000 dinar ransom for about 7000 of them, for example.
+Balian was able to arrange a 30,000 dinar ransom for about 7000 of them, for example (I guess he got a bulk discount).
 Saladin’s brother, al-Adil, asked for and was gifted 1000 Christian slaves whom he immediately liberated.
 The Latin Patriarch of Jerusalem, Heraclius (d. ~1191) then requested a group of slaves to liberate and was given 700, while Balian was given 500 for the same purpose.
-Saladin released the aged, along with another 1000 Christians who were supposedly from the city of Edessa/Urfa, the birthplace of one of Saladin’s men.
+Saladin released the aged, along with another 1000 Christians who were supposedly from the city of Edessa (modern Urfa), the birthplace of one of Saladin’s men.

 The Grand Masters of the Hospitaller and Templar orders were forced by public outrage to donate some funds to ransom additional captives.
 Still, we’re told that Heraclius and the two Grand Masters left the city carrying enough loot that they could have probably ransomed the remaining Christian captives as well.
 Christians who were already native to Jerusalem (mostly Orthodox and Syrian Christians) were allowed to stay and were left untouched, and Christian pilgrims were allowed to freely enter the city.
 In Europe, plans for another Crusade had already gotten underway after word of Hattin reached Rome, but the loss of Jerusalem sped things up, and by 1189 a new group of Crusaders was forming to try to take Jerusalem back from Saladin.
 They failed, but not for lack of trying.